Epidemiology of measles: New Zealand

 Ten cases were reported in Christchurch in July 2009.

 An outbreak between 25 May 2011 and 24 July 2012 in the Auckland region had 489 confirmed or probable cases of measles, 82 of which required hospitalisation.
 The outbreak was started with an unimmunised child becoming infected on a family trip to England, then developing measles back in Auckland.

 In June and July 2014, 124 confirmed cases of measles were reported in Hamilton.
 Eighty percent of persons infected were aged between 10 and 20, and all but four were not immunised.
 Most of those infected were linked with Fraser High School in the city's west, resulting in the school cancelling all school trips and cultural and sporting events.

 In 2019, New Zealand saw its worst outbreak in two decades.
 As of 5 September 2019, there had been 1,051 reported cases, mainly in Auckland which has seen 877 cases.
 There were also reported cases in the South Island's Canterbury region, Otago and Southland regions.
 In response to the epidemic, the Government established a National Health Coordination Centre in Auckland.
-On 5 September, the United States Department of State and the Center for Disease Control issued a health travel advisory for US citizens traveling to New Zealand.
+On 5 September, the United States Department of State and the Centers for Disease Control issued a health travel advisory for US citizens traveling to New Zealand.
 By 17 September, the number of measles cases had reached 1,327, with 1,108 reported in Auckland.
 Over 54,000 doses of vaccination had been distributed that month with 52,000 more doses arriving from Belgium on that date.